Mossop/bugzilla-ts/README.md

 # Tests

-Some basic tests now exist. `npm test` will run the main tests. `npm itest` will run some integration tests against a real Bugzilla instance however you must have docker installed in order to run these.
+Some basic tests now exist. `npm test` will run the main tests. `npm run itest` will run some integration tests against a real Bugzilla instance however you must have docker installed in order to run these.